 Sporting opportunities increase as the children grow physically stronger and develop the necessary skills required to compete against other schools.
 The children also have the opportunity to stay behind on a Tuesday and to take part in a whole variety of clubs provided by the teaching staff with previous clubs including stop animation, cookery, basketball, chess and nature club to name a few.

 As the children enter Years 5 & 6 they are ready to spend more time away from home and so head off on an annual 5 day residential trip in the week before the summer half term holiday.
-These trips alternate between French trip with cultural and language based activities and the Outward Bound residential in Wales which focuses more on outdoor pursuits.
+Historically these have alternated between a French trip with cultural and language based activities and an Outward Bound residential in Wales which focuses more on outdoor pursuits.

 By the time the children reach the end of Year 6, they will have benefited from a diverse range of opportunities from performing on stage in our end of year production to representing the school in competitive sporting fixtures, whilst others will have pitted their wits against other schools in general knowledge or maths competitions.
 Although they have enjoyed the time that they have spent with us, by the end of Year 6, Howe Green House children have grown into confident individuals who are ready for the further challenges represented by the many fine Senior Schools that they move on to.